codedemonuk/policy-review-2021/src/index.md

 Civica Icon payments and bank reconciliation system now fully hosted.
 Remaining modules distribution and bank reconciliation migrated to hosted platform August 2021.
 On premise servers being decommissioned September 2021.

-ABS Finance System, paper going to Executive to migrate to Advance Systems Cloud Financials hosted on suppliers AWS platform.
-Project target date is to migrate finance system Q1 2022/23 (April/May 2022).
+Finance System will be migrated over the year to Advance Systems Cloud Financials hosted on suppliers AWS platform.
+The project target date is to migrate finance system Q1 2022/23 (April/May 2022).

-Mitel Telephony system, procurement for support and to migrate on premise infrastructure to a hosted/cloud hosted platform due to be advertised using CCS framework agreement RM3808 lot 6 1st September 2022.
-Paper to November Executive.
+Mitel Telephony system, procurement for support and to migrate on premise infrastructure to a hosted/cloud hosted platform due to be advertised.
 Although until we have evaluated supplier responses it is not possible to set a target date to migrate to hosted/cloud hosted platform it is reasonable that this can be achieved Q4 2021/22 to Q1 2022/23.

 Idox Uniform, Planning, Environmental Health, Land Charges, Housing, Asset Management.
 We have a proposal from Idox to migrate the Uniform system to MS Azure.
 IDS Business Team are organising meetings with other LA Uniform users who have migrated to MS Azure.
 The proposal has been shared with  Head of Planning (Ross Whear) and IDS will meet with Planning in September to discuss.
-IDS will also engage with other stakeholders in EH, Legal, Housing and Asset Management.
+IDS will also engage with other stakeholders in Enrivonmental Health, Legal, Housing and Asset Management.
 The proposal is to build a full ‘test’ system in MS Azure, this will allow the various departments to fully test the modules they use.
 This will require resourcing and further discussion will be required with the relevant Service Heads.
 Once all modules tested and signed-off by Service Heads ‘live’ system will be migrated to MS Azure.